 - I – Input is needed for each recommendation that’s made, and that input should be based on data and evidence presented by the recommendation team.

-- D – Decide on a decision and commit the organization to action.
+- D – Decide on a final decision and commit the organization to action.
 This role is usually left to a single person in order to speed up the decision-making process.

 - P – Perform the decision quickly and be accountable for doing so.